piepieonline/ShadowsOfDoubtContent/README.md

 Both of these are disabled by default, and can be enabled by deleting the disabled.txt file in the relevant folder.

+More information can be found on the wiki: https://shadowsofdoubtmodding.miraheze.org/wiki/DDS_System

 ## Contribution Guidelines

 TODO.
 Contributions are welcome, but I don't have best practices or anything in place yet.